Coeur d'Alene High School student, administrators stress importance of mental health

 "I just want there to be less of a stigma and more people to speak out so stuff like that doesn't happen as much," she said.

-Both the district and CHS says they're already in the process of rolling out programs aimed at improving mental health services for students.
-As part of a $20 million a year levy passed by voters earlier this year, the district says it's increasing mental health services along with student security.
+Both the district and CDAHS says they're already in the process of rolling out programs aimed at improving mental health services for students.
+As part of a $20 million a year levy passed by voters earlier this year, the district said its increasing mental health services along with student security.

 "It's important to me personally because I care about every student in this building," said Barrett on Wednesday.
 Like fellow staff members and students, including Dorame, Barrett was wearing yellow in honor of national suicide prevention week.

 For Barrett and other CHS staff, the issue hits close to home.
-In March 2018, then-CHS principal Troy Schueller committed suicide, blindsiding many at the school.
+In March 2018, then-CDAHS principal Troy Schueller committed suicide, blindsiding many at the school.

+"That was a personal and professional tragedy for many of us," said Barrett of the death.

 According to Barrett's email, counselors visited freshman classes this week to "address the importance of mental health.'

 "One thing that we feel is very important to share with children is that it will always get better and never, ever give up.
-You always have hope," said Barrett on Wednesday.
+You always have hope," Barrett said.

 RELATED: Mental health benefits of nature should influence city planning, says UW study